ryanande/battlegrip/README.md

 rootCmd.AddCommand(battlegrip.UICmd) // battlegrip setup
 ```

-Now, the `ui` command should be available from your assembly,
+Now, you can initiate the library just like any other command in oyur CLI with the `ui` command,

 ```sh
 ./myassembly ui